davidfokkema/gamma-spectroscopy/docs/userguide.rst

 .. figure:: images/screenshot-pmt-pulse.png
    :alt: screenshot showing a photomultiplier pulse

    Screenshot of the GUI showing a plot of a gamma detection from a nuclear source (sodium-22).
+The green guides show the instant of triggering (vertically) as well as the trigger level (horizontally).
+The purple guides show the measured pulse height and the blue guide shows the measured baseline.

 .. figure:: images/screenshot-spectrum.png
    :alt: screenshot showing a spectrum plot

    Screenshot of the GUI showing a plot of the gamma spectrum of a nuclear source (sodium-22, black line).
 Another detector at the opposite side of the source picks up coincident annihilation radiation gammas.
+The green guide on the left shows the trigger level and the purple guide shows the minimum pulse height which can be reliably detected (due to baseline shifts).
+On the right, the red line shows the maximum pulse height which can be detected due to clipping at the upper range of the PicoScope.
+If you want to adjust the clipping level, change range and offset values accordingly.

 Taking data